The number plates on the Royal House’s cars bear the crown, hence the name ¨Crown cars¨

 Crown 1 was acquired by Frederik IX and first registered on 3 March 1970.
 Crown 1 originally belonged to Queen Ingrid and was used for large official events.
 Today, it is included in the fleet of royal cars and is mainly used for major official occasions.

 Crown 2 is the newest Daimler in the exclusive threesome.
-It was acquired in 1994 in connection with the Prince Consort’s 60th birthday.
+It was acquired in 1994 in connection with Prince Henrik’s 60th birthday.
 Due to the fact that the model was officially phased out in 1992, a used 1989 model with only 1500 km on the odometer was purchased from the Daimler importer in Sweden.

 Crown 5 was first registered on 21 November 1986 and driven as new until 1994, when it was moved down the priority list after the acquisition of the newest Daimler.
 Crown 5 is also used as an official car, for example, to transport foreign heads of state visiting Denmark and ambassadors who have audiences with The Queen.